patrickchap/reactPathFinder/README.md

 If you don't have yarn installed you can find the install directions [here](https://classic.yarnpkg.com/en/docs/install/#mac-stable)

-Once yarn is installed run `yarn`
+Once yarn is installed run `yarn` in the project directory.

-Then in the project directory, you can run:
+Then you can run:

 ### `yarn start`